ravn/dagger2-hello-world/README.md

 This project is a single file Hello World Dagger-2 Maven project for Java 8 and 9.
-The idea was to demonstrate the minimal amount of work required as the official documentation is targetted towards more experienced programmers, in other words _not_ a tutorial.
+The idea was to demonstrate the minimal amount of work required as the official documentation at https://google.github.io/dagger/users-guide is targetted towards more experienced programmers.
+In other words this is _not_ a tutorial.

 A quick summary of Main.java:

-1. The `@Module` part contains `@Provides` methods that Dagger can invoke to get what it needs.
+1. First we define the `HelloWorld` interface which is what our code is concerned about.
+All the rest of the code is for helping Dagger to create an object implementing this interface so we can invoke its methods with all injections in place.
+This interface only contains a single method but may contain many.

+1. Dagger can automatically create an object it needs if its constructor has a `@Inject` annotation or fields with `@Inject` annotations.
+For other objects Dagger use one or more modules (each annotated with `@Module`) which contain methods each return one of the needed objects.
+These methods are called providers and are annotated with `@Provides`.
 These methods can take arguments (but doesn't in this example) which Dagger recursively does the same with to satisfy.
-If the constructor of a class is properly annotated with `@Inject` Dagger can invoke the constructor directly without a Provider.

 1. The `@Component` part describes the actual interface Dagger is to provide a functional instance of, as well as the modules that Dagger should use to do so.
-Modules not indicated here, are not considered.
+Modules not indicated here are not considered.
+Methods in here are the one Dagger starts with to figure out the dependency tree.

 1. The `main(...)` method invokes the source automatically generated by Dagger during compilation to get a component where the methods return objects created by Dagger.
-The `helloWorld()` method is invoked to get a `HelloWorld` object, where the `getMessage()` method returns "Hello World".
+The `helloWorld()` method is invoked to get an object implementing the `HelloWorld` interface, where the `getMessage()` method returns "Hello World".

 Dagger 2 can do much more than this.
 The real advantage compared to Guice, Weld and others are that this happens at compile-time instead of run-time so the compiler can help you!

 Tested with Intellij 2017 (File -> Open), Eclipse 4.6.3 (File-> Import... -> Maven -> Existing Maven Projects ; Eclipse _must_ have